rubbishhaha/rubbishhaha/README.md

 ### Hi there, I'm Rex Ng 👋

-_Specifically designed for educational purposes to learn the basics of coding and how to effectively use GitHub
+Specifically designed for educational purposes to learn the basics of coding and how to effectively use GitHub

 ### About Me 📖

--👨‍🏫 I am a Hong Kong high school student who are ready to accept challenge -🌱 I’m currently starting on programming and advanced in English -🤔 I’m looking for help with developing interactive, online course materials.
+- 👨‍🏫 I am a Hong Kong high school student who are ready to accept challenge
+- 🌱 I’m currently starting on programming and advanced in English
+- 🤔 I’m looking for help with developing interactive, online course materials.
--💬 Ask me about anything from basic programming concepts.
+- 💬 Ask me about anything from basic programming concepts.
--⚡ Fun fact: I'm a number one of my class in mathematic, physic, mathematics(module 2) subjects
+- ⚡ Fun fact: I'm a number one of my class in mathematic, physic, mathematics(module 2) subjects

 ### My Skills 🛠️

--Languages and Frameworks: Python
+- Languages and Frameworks: Python
--Tools: Git, VS code
+- Tools: Git, VS code
--Data Analysis: Excel
+- Data Analysis: Excel

 ### My Stats 📈